 Henri Matisse, Still Life with Seashell on Black Marble, 1940, Oil on Canvas, The Pushkin State Museum of Fine Arts, Moscow, Photo © Archives H.Matisse, © Succession H.Matisse/DACS 2017

-Both the chocolate pot and the Rococo chair have been sourced for the exhibition; they are exhibited alongside the paintings, drawings, and collages they inspired.
+Both the chocolate pot and the Rococo chair have been sourced to support the exhibition; they are exhibited alongside the paintings, drawings, and collages they inspired.
 Bouquet of Flowers in a Chocolate Pot, 1902, on loan from the Musée Picasso, Paris, is one of the most breathtaking on display.
 It even caught the eye of Picasso, who bought the painting years later.
 The vibrant palette and traditional composition, isolating the chocolate pot filled with artificial flowers, is characteristic of Matisse's early Fauvist work.

 The rest of the show continues in the same vein.
 We’re presented with the object, and then the work with the object in it.
 But, there is a little more subtlety to the presentation of the final suite of rooms, which is the exhibition’s curatorial masterstroke.